Kaili Ho, DMA

 Teaching

 Dr. Ho is deeply committed to music education.
 She has been invited as a Guest Artist at the University of Maryland Baltimore County, conducting masterclasses and chamber coaching.
-She also serves as a judge at the Federation of Music Clubs, Young Artist Audition for RPTA, and the Piano Star International Competition.
+Notably, she got invited as a judge at the Federation of Music Clubs, Young Artist Auditions, and the Piano Star International Competition.
+This summer, she will serve as faculty for the Chapel Hill Chamber Music Workshop.

 Education

-Raised in Kaohsiung, Taiwan, Kaili studied at The Colburn School on a full scholarship before earning a Joint Honors Bachelor of Music from Yong Siew Toh Conservatory and The Peabody Institute of The Johns Hopkins University.
-She completed both her Master of Music and Doctor of Musical Arts at Peabody, supported by full assistantships and received the Clara Ascherfeld Award.
+Dr. Ho studied at The Colburn School on a full scholarship before earning a Joint Honors Bachelor of Music in Piano Performance from Yong Siew Toh Conservatory and the Peabody Institute of The Johns Hopkins University.
+She acquired a Professional Artist Certificate in Collaborative Piano on a full scholarship from UNCSA under Allison Gagnon.
+She also holds both Master of Music and Doctor of Musical Arts in Piano Performance from Peabody, where she received the Career Development Grant, the Clara Ascherfeld Award, and full assistantships under Marian Hahn.

 Teaching